News reports recently detailed the plight of a woman in her 50s who suffered a scorpion sting while going through some items in her garage.

 She was taken to the hospital‚ treated for three hours and released.
 But that’s when she got the real sting: A hospital bill for $83‚000.

-Los Angeles Chapter 7 bankruptcy lawyers know that cases like this are being reported with increasing frequency‚ and it’s leading more and more people to file for protection under federal bankruptcy laws.
+Woodland Hills Chapter 7 bankruptcy lawyers know that cases like this are being reported with increasing frequency‚ and it’s leading more and more people to file for protection under federal bankruptcy laws.

 Out-of-control medical bills are one of the top causes of bankruptcy in this country.
 Without question‚ it’s something that politicians have been trying to tackle for decades‚ but as this case proves‚ we have much farther yet to go.